friendly-bits/geoip-shell/Documentation/DETAILS.md

 `geoip-shell-backup.sh restore` : Restores geoip-shell state and config from backup.
 Used by the `-run` script to implement persistence, and under some conditions by the `-manage` script.
 If run with the option `-n`, does not restore the config and the status files.

 ## **Optional script**
-**check-ip-in-source.sh** can be used to verify that a certain IP address belongs to a subnet found in source records for a given country.
+**check-ip-in-source.sh** can be used to verify that a certain IP address belongs to an IP range found in source records for a given country.
 It is intended for manual use and is not called from other scripts.
 It requires the grepcidr utility to be installed in your system.

 `sh check-ip-in-source.sh -c <country_code> -i <"IP [IP] [IP] ...
 [IP]"> [-u <source>]`